BlackRock to buy Credit Suisse ETF business

-ZURICH BlackRock (BLK.N) is to buy Credit Suisse's CSGN.VX exchange-traded fund (ETF) business, which will give the U.S. asset manager greater scale in Europe.
+ZURICH BlackRock (BLK.N) is to buy Credit Suisse's CSGN.VX exchange-traded fund (ETF) business that will give the U.S. asset manager greater scale in Europe.

-The price tag on the deal, announced on Thursday, was not disclosed, but two sources familiar with the matter put it at between $200 million and $300 million.
+The price tag on the deal, announced on Thursday, was not disclosed, but two sources familiar with the matter put it at between $200 million (124.1 million pounds) and $300 million.

 For Credit Suisse, the disposal marks another step to bolster capital in line with tough new requirements on banks after the financial crisis.